ANA replaces 787 battery charger after fault warning

-TOKYO (Reuters) - Japan’s ANA Holdings Inc (9202.T), which operates the world’s biggest fleet of Boeing Co (BA.N) 787 Dreamliners, said it had to replace a main battery charger on one of the composite jets after maintenance crews detected a possible fault.
+TOKYO, Nov 18 (Reuters) - Japan’s ANA Holdings Inc, which operates the world’s biggest fleet of Boeing Co 787 Dreamliners, said it had to replace a main battery charger on one of the composite jets after maintenance crews detected a possible fault.

 While minor faults are not uncommon with aircraft, aviation industry watchers nonetheless remain sensitive to any new glitches with the 787, particularly any related to the batteries.